The how and why on React’s usage of linked list in Fiber to walk the component’s tree

-Recursive approach is intuitive and well-suited for walking the trees.
+A recursive approach is intuitive and well-suited for walking the trees.
 But as we discovered, it has limitations.
 The biggest one is that we can’t break the work into incremental units.
 We can’t pause the work at a particular component and resume it later.
-With this approach React just keeps iterating until it processed all components and the stack gets empty.
+With this approach React just keeps iterating until it processed all components and the stack is empty.

 So how does React implement the algorithm to walk the tree without recursion?
 It uses a singly linked list tree traversal algorithm.
 It makes it possible to pause the traversal and stop the stack from growing.

 I was lucky to find the gist of the algorithm outlined by Sebastian Markbåge here.
 To implement the algorithm, we need to have a data structure with 3 fields: